The Outdoor Apothecary is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Health Benefits

-Nettles are a great way to improve mineral intake for people with busy lifestyles.
-Recent studies show that mineral content in foods has decreased dramatically over the past few decades, so people eating a healthy diet could still be deficient in nutrients.
-Nettles are high in vitamins D, A, and C and also have extremely high mineral content, such as iron, calcium, phosphorus, and magnesium, making them a natural superfood.
+Nettles are a fantastic way to boost mineral intake, especially for those with busy lifestyles.
+Recent studies have indicated that the mineral content in foods has significantly decreased over the past few decades.
+Even with a healthy diet, one might still miss out on essential nutrients.
+Nettles are rich in vitamins D, A, and C, and they boast high levels of minerals such as iron, calcium, phosphorus, and magnesium, making them a natural superfood.

-Here are 5 health benefits of stinging nettle:
+Here are 5 potential benefits of stinging nettle:

 How to Eat